Is medical marijuana legal in Delaware?

 Can I buy medical cannabis for a friend in Delaware?

-You can purchase cannabis for designated patients, but only as a registered caregiver.
+Only as a registered caregiver can purchase cannabis for designated patients.
 To become a caregiver for a patient in Delaware, you must be at least 21 years old unless you are the parent or legal guardian of the patient.
 Caregivers must also be free of any felony convictions.
 If approved, Caregivers can assist up to five patients.

 I’m from out of state, will Delaware honor my medical marijuana card?